BestTimesToVisit.com Logo

 METRO Rail

 Houston's METRORail is a light rail system serving downtown and surrounding areas.
-It's affordable and efficient for reaching major attractions like Minute Maid Park or the Museum District.
-Lines run frequently, but schedules vary by day and time.
+It's a cost-effective way to reach major attractions like Minute Maid Park and the Museum District.
+Lines run frequently, especially during peak hours.

 Cost:Single ride: $1.25, Day Pass: $3.00.
-Purchase tickets via the METRO app or at vending machines.
+Purchase tickets via the METRO app or at vending machines at stations.

-Bus System
+METRO Bus

 Cost:Single ride: $1.25, Day Pass: $3.00.
-Purchase tickets via the METRO app or onboard.
+Purchase tickets via the METRO app or onboard (exact change required).

 Ride-sharing Services (Uber/Lyft)

-Cost:Varies depending on distance and demand; surge pricing applies during peak hours.
+Cost:Varies depending on distance and demand.
+Surge pricing applies during peak hours and high-demand periods.

 B-cycle Bike Sharing

-Cost:Single rides and day passes are available; check the B-cycle app for pricing and station locations.
+Cost:Single rides and day passes are available.
+Check the B-cycle app for pricing and station locations.

 Taxi Cabs